USGS-R/training-curriculum/content/r-package-dev/Package_Mechanics.md

     parent: R Package Development
     weight: 10
 ---
-This lesson provides definitions and examples of
+This lesson provides definitions and examples of the structural components of an R-package, and the minimum setup requirements.

 Lesson Objectives
 -----------------